xmtp/example-chat-react/README.md

 In order to use the application's chat functionality, the connected wallet must provide two signatures:

 1. A one-time signature that is used to generate the wallet's private XMTP identity
-2. A signature that is used to initialize the XMTP client with that identity
+2. A signature that is used on application start-up to initialize the XMTP client with that identity

 ### Chat Conversations